Bill Diodato

-Bill Diodato is a photographer based in New York City, whose work has been featured in various media platforms such as magazines, books, and movies.
+Bill Diodato is an American advertising and editorial photographer, based in New York City.
+His work has been featured in various media platforms including magazines, books, television and film.

 Career

 Diodato was born and raised in New England and was drawn to graphic design and advertising at an early age, which eventually led him to pursue commercial photography.
 He was inspired by the career of Irving Penn and studied at the Hallmark Institute of Photography.

 After completing his studies, Diodato worked as an assistant in Boston before moving to New York City in 1990 to become a studio manager.
 He began his commercial career with a contract from the advertising agency Commercial Graphics Incorporated and went on to work with several editorial and advertising clients, including Victoria's Secret.